keyvank/tsp/src/1-compute.md

     circuit.add_component(NTransistor(in_b, inter, out))
 ```

 Now, other primitive gates can be defined as combinations of NAND gates.
 Take the NOT gate as an example.
-Here is a 3rd way we can implement a NOT gate (So far, we have had implemented a NOT gate by 1.
-Describing its behavior through plain python code and 2.
-By connecting a pair of Type-N and Type-P transistors with each other):
+Here is a third way we can implement a NOT gate (So far, we have implemented a NOT gate in two ways: 1.
+Describing its behavior through plain Python code, and 2.
+By connecting a pair of Type-N and Type-P transistors):

 ```python=
 def Not(circuit, inp, out):
     Nand(circuit, inp, inp, out)
 ```

-Go ahead and implement other primitive gates using the NAND gate we just defined.
-After that, we can start making useful stuff out of these gates.
+Go ahead and implement the other primitive gates using the NAND gate we just defined.
+After that, we can start creating useful circuits from these gates!

 ```python=
 def And(circuit, in_a, in_b, out):